tldr-pages/tldr/pages/common/postcss.md

 `postcss {{path/to/file}} --syntax {{syntax}}`

-- Parse and transform CSS file(s) by watching for changes:
+- Watch for changes to a CSS file:

 `postcss {{path/to/file}} --watch`